serolrom/IntrepidLou/README.md

 Also, this weekend I have to plan a real life flight route planned for Monday from my aerodrome to a nearby one, as part of my license journey.
 In order to be prepared for weather issues, I have to prepare two routes, one to an aerodrome to the north, and another one to the south, and will be simulating them in Flight Simulator.
 I hope this simulation time pays off!
 It's probably worth commenting at this point that I'm getting my ultra-light license.
 I've finally stopped wishing to fly for real, and got to it.
 Needless to say, my real flying helps me tweak the flight model for Intrepid Lou.
 I want this to be a game, not a simulator.
 Everyone should be able to pilot the game airplane.
 But at the same time, I want it to feel real.
 I firmly believe that, for a simple plane, you don't need a fully-fledged study-level flight simulator to transmit the sensation of the real thing.
 You can even transmit a significant part of the real skill it takes to fly for real, without needing to get real pilot training.

+Hmm...
+I ended up creating a github for source control AND logo with a background picture of mountains made by myself!.
+It's not impressive, but certainly good enough for my needs.
+Best thing again is how much I've learned today.

 **2021-10-28**
 Human and Machine.
 They'll be doing great things together.